 If you feel capable of honoring your own curiosity while also honoring, respecting, and uplifting the cultural elements of this practice, move your Candyland piece a little closer to the winning end for more information on the "how" of it all.

-We’ve gotten the who, what, and the why of tantric sex but, as promised, here’s more on the how.
+We’ve got the who, what, and the why of tantric sex but, as promised, here’s more on the how.

 Here are 6 steps to introduce tantric sex into the bedroom, per Prem: